muhammetyigit/CalculatorApp/README.md

 -	Clean and responsive UI design

 ## 🛠 App Highlights
-📋 Form UI: Users fill in flight and passenger details with custom `UITableViewCell`
-📅 Flight Date: Custom formatted date from `UIDatePicker`
-🎫 Ticket UI: Stylish ticket-shaped cells for the flight list
-🧠 Singleton Pattern: `TicketManager` (or similar) for centralized data handling
-📁 Structured Architecture: Organized folders like `Controllers`, `Models`, `Views`
-🔄 Smooth UX: Dynamic row height and interactive pickers in the table view
+🔢 Basic Operations: Simple calculation buttons for addition, subtraction, multiplication, and division 📜 Calculation History: Save and review previous operations in a neat list ⚠️ Error Handling: Division by zero alerts with video guidance 💡 User Interface: Smooth and modern UI with interactive elements 🧠 Data Management: Centralized handling of calculation data with a Singleton pattern 📁 Organized Architecture: Well-structured project folders like Controllers, Models, and Views

 ## 📱 Technologies Used
 -	Swift